sheridanvk/modern-money-lab-uk/content/pages/bristol-conference-2025.md

   - type: FeaturedItemsSection
     title: Tickets
     subtitle: >-
-      (If these prices are prohibitive, get in touch and we'll work something out)
+      Online and in-person options available (if these prices are prohibitive, get in touch and we'll work something out)
     items:
       - type: FeaturedItem
         title: General Admission